michaelcale/books/books/go/0050-strings/000-index.md

 * [strings](https://golang.org/pkg/strings/) implements string searching, splitting, case conversions
 * [bytes](https://golang.org/pkg/bytes/) has the same functionality as `strings` package but operates on `[]byte` byte slices
 * [strconv](https://golang.org/pkg/strconv/) for conversion between strings and integer and float numbers
-* [unicode/utf8](https://golang.org/pkg/unicode/utf8/) decodes from UTF-8-encoded strings and encodes into UTF-8-encoded string
+* [unicode/utf8](https://golang.org/pkg/unicode/utf8/) decodes from UTF-8-encoded strings and encodes to UTF-8-encoded strings
 * [regexp](https://golang.org/pkg/regexp/) implements regular expressions
 * [text/scanner](https://golang.org/pkg/text/scanner/) for scanning and tokenizing UTF-8-encoded text
 * [text/template](https://golang.org/pkg/text/template/) for generating larger strings from templates
-* [html/template](https://golang.org/pkg/html/template/) has all the functionaliy of `text/template` but understoods the structure of HTML for generation of HTML safe from code injection attacks
+* [html/template](https://golang.org/pkg/html/template/) has all the functionaliy of `text/template` but understands the structure of HTML for generation of HTML that is safe from code injection attacks